Christian hip-hop: History and notable examples

-The first commercially released and distributed gospel hip hop record was MC Pete Harrison of Queens, New York.
+The first commercially released and distributed gospel hip-hop record was MC Pete Harrison of Queens, New York.
 Under the recording name McSweet, he released The Gospel Beat: Jesus-Christ (1982), written and arranged by Harrison and produced by Mac Sulliver on Lection Records of PolyGram.
 The first notable full album released was Stephen Wiley's Bible Break (1985), written by Wiley and produced by Mike Barnes on Brentwood Records.
 In the same year, David Guzman founded JC & The Boyz.
-Some of America's premiere Christian rappers, such as: Michael Peace (one of Christian rap's first solo artists), SFC, Dynamic Twins, MC Peace and T-Bone came out of this crew.
+Some of America's premiere Christian rappers, such as Michael Peace (one of Christian rap's first solo artists), Soldiers for Christ (S.F.C.), Dynamic Twins, MC Peace and T-Bone came out of this crew.
 A more commercially successful group known as P.I.D.
 (Preachers in Disguise) released five recordings.

-Jon Gibson (or J.G.) is also considered a pioneer of Christian pop rap, with his first rap solo being "Ain't It Pretty" (1985).
+Jon Gibson (or J.G.) is also considered a pioneer of Christian pop rap, with "Nation in Need" (1983) including a quasi-style rap verse and his first rap solo being "Ain't It Pretty" (1985).
 CCM's first rap hit by a blue-eyed soul singer and/or duo, "The Wall" was later released on Gibson's successful album Change of Heart (1988), and featured MC Hammer (previously as the Holy Ghost Boys).
-Other tracks included the hit "Love Come Down" and "In Too Deep" from Jesus Loves Ya (1990).
+Other tracks included the No. 1 "Love Come Down" and "In Too Deep" from Jesus Loves Ya (1990).
 Gibson also collaborated with MC Peace on "Enough Is Enough" (1990), "Happy to Know Jesus" (1992) and "You Are the One" (1992).
+Additionally, he notably collaborated with Soup the Chemist on "How I Cope" (1994) and "As the Sun Rises" (2000).

-Other rap groups emerged in the late 1980s, including dc Talk, E.T.W.
-(End Time Warriors) and S.F.C.
-(Soldiers for Christ).
-ETW was led by producer/artist Mike Hill who went on to pastor one of the largest inner city youth groups in the country out of Tulsa Oklahoma.
-S.F.C. was led by Chris Cooper who originally rapped as Super C (short for Super Chris / Super Christian) and later became Sup the Chemist and then finally Soup the Chemist.
-Christian emcee Danny "D-Boy" Rodriguez was another well-known early Gospel rap artist, but was murdered in 1990 in Texas.
-Prior to his death, he helped launch the career of his sister, Genie Rodriguez-Lopez, known as MC GeGee - one of the first female Christian rap artists, by collaborating on her first album I'm for Real.
-She would go on to release a second album in 1991, titled And Now the Mission Continues.
+S.F.C. was led by Chris Cooper who originally performed as Super C (short for Super Chris or Super Christian), then later became Sup the Chemist and Soup the Chemist.
+Other rap groups emerged in the late 1980s, including dc Talk and E.T.W.
+(End Time Warriors).
+ETW was led by producer Mike Hill, who went on to pastor one of the largest inner-city youth groups in Tulsa, Oklahoma.
+Christian emcee Danny "D-Boy" Rodriguez was another well-known early gospel rap artist, but was murdered in 1990 in Texas.
+Prior to his death, he helped launch the career of his sister Genie Rodriguez-Lopez, known as MC GeGee.
+She was one of the first female Christian rap artists, with D-Boy collaborating on her first album I'm for Real.
+GeGee would go on to release a second album in 1991, titled And Now the Mission Continues.